-Federal award no.: PL-0052(36), PL-0052(38), PL-0052(39), PL-
+Federal award no.: PL-0052(36), PL-0052(38), PL-0052(39),

-0052(40), PL-0052(41)
+PL-0052(40), PL-0052(41)

-Criteria: 2 CFR 200 requires written policies and procedures in various matters such as cash management, personnel compensation, and determination of allowability of costs in accordance with cost principles and terms of the federal awards, not all inclusive.
+Criteria: 2 CFR 200 requires written policies and procedures in various matters such as cash management, not all inclusive.

-Condition: The OahuMPO is aware of the need for written policies and procedures over accounting, grants management, and financial reporting areas to ensure compliance with federal laws, regulations and grant agreements.
-The OahuMPO is currently drafting its Financial Accounting Policies and Procedures manual with the assistance of a consultant.
-Until the manual is completed and approved, the need for written policies and procedures that meets the requirement of 2 CFR 200 remains.
+Condition: OahuMPO is aware of the need for written policies and procedures over accounting, grants management, and financial reporting areas to ensure compliance with federal laws, regulations and grant agreements.
+However, OahuMPO does not have written policies and procedures on cash management as required by 2 CFR 200.

-Cause: The OahuMPO is in the process of drafting its Financial Accounting Policies and Procedures manual and expects compliance with the existence of written policies and procedures as required by 2 CFR 200 upon completion and approval of the manual.
+Cause: OahuMPO believed its Financial Accounting Policies and Procedures manual written with the aid of a consultant addressed cash management as required by 2 CFR 200.